Skip to main contentSkip to docs navigation

 pnpm start

 Vite opens a local server on http://localhost:8080.
-The page won't be styled yet — we still need to fill in the stylesheet and import it from the entry script.
+The page won't be styled yet — the stylesheet and entry script still need to be filled in.

 Import Chassis

 2. Import the stylesheet and Chassis JS in src/js/main.js.
-Popper is loaded automatically through Chassis when needed.
+Floating UI and vanilla-calendar-pro are resolved through the bundler when needed.

 import '../scss/styles.scss'